SoftUni-Internal/interactive-content/EN/04-Spring-Introduction-MVC/02-Spring-Controllers.md

 }
 ```

-Also a model could be returned by the view.
+Also, a model could be returned by the view.

-In this example the "home" method an agument (`ModelAndView mav`), and this model could be passed to the view, so the information into the "mav" model could be rendered.
+In this example, the "home" method is an argument (`ModelAndView mav`), and this model could be passed to the view, so the information into the "mav" model could be rendered.

 ## Request Mapping Problem

 The `@RequestMapping` annotation is able of handling all HTTP methods (GET, PUT, POST, DELETE, and PATCH).

-The default behaviur of `@RequestMapping` annotation is all requests are HTTP GET type.
+The default behavior of `@RequestMapping` annotation is all requests are HTTP GET type.

 To define a request mapping with a specific HTTP method, we need to declare the HTTP method in `@RequestMapping` by using the `method` element as follows: